exercism/csharp/concepts/generic-types/about.md

 If you need a list of different types then you can use `List<Object>` but you will need to [down cast][casting] elements that you access in from the list.

 You should also be aware of `System.Collections.List` which you may encounter in legacy code.
-To all intents and purposes this behaves like `List<Oject>`.
+To all intents and purposes this behaves like `List<Object>`.

 [generics]: https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/generics/
 [casting]: https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/types/casting-and-type-conversions